metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 **&#60;update&#62;**

+The [first version](https://dev.to/metamn/the-designer-who-doesnt-code-1l8d) of this article left room for inflammatory [comments](http://localhost:3000/the-designer-who-doesnt-code/).

+A few readers choose to continue a nonsense debate &mdash; should designers code &mdash; instead of looking at the numbers.
+This article is a case study not an opinionated piece.

-After [the comments on Lobste.rs](http://localhost:3000/the-designer-who-doesnt-code/) the first introductory part (Comps) and the last sections (Pain; Cure) of this article were rewritten.
+To make it purely objective the first introductory part &mdash; Comps &mdash; and the last sections &mdash; Pain; Cure &mdash; were rewritten.
 The rest, the case study was untouched.

-The original article is still available [here](https://dev.to/metamn/the-designer-who-doesnt-code-1l8d).

 **&#60;/update&#62;**

+**&#60;disclaimer&#62;**

+I'm in equal measure a designer &mdash; self-taught with works featured in online galleries and theme stores &mdash; and developer &mdash; with a degree in Computer Science.

+This is a privileged situation some people find it funny, others unbelievable, others take it with envy.

+I use it to create with confidence, end-to-end, from user research to performance.
+And to share the findings with others as often as possible.

+**&#60;/disclaimer&#62;**

 ## Comps

-I'm both a designer and developer primarily focusing on my own projects.
 Occasionally I do freelancing for clients and often times I'm hired at the development phase.

 This means I'm receiving comps from designers either coming from Photoshop or Sketch, wrapped or not into Zeplin.
-I find these comps unusable.

-I have to slice, calculate, convert pixels to elastic measures; have to figure out the responsive grid structure, the responsive typography, all the reusable design elements &mdash; code them &mdash; and start adding all the exceptions every comp comes with &mdash; blowing the source code and the project.
+These comps are imperfect.
+They contain design decisions not grounded in web development best practices.
+Making a comp work sometimes is very painful and expensive.

 I've been long waiting for a case study which speaks for itself.
 Let's see it.